List of tallest buildings in Edmonton

 Edmonton is the capital and second largest city of the Canadian province of Alberta.
 With a city population of 1,010,899 and a metropolitan area population of 1,418,118 as of 2021, it is the fifth-largest city and sixth-largest metropolitan area in Canada.
 As the northernmost city in North America with a population of over one million, Edmonton has the northernmost skyscapers and high-rises taller than 100 metres (328 feet), 150 m (492 ft) and 200 m (656 ft) on the continent.
 As of 2025, Edmonton has 25 buildings taller than 100 m (330 ft), two of which reach a height of 150 m (492 ft).
+The tallest building in Edmonton is the 249 m (816 ft) Stantec Tower, the tallest building in Canada outside of Toronto.

 Edmonton's first true skyscraper, and the tallest building in Western Canada for five years, was the CN Tower, built in 1966.
 A building boom did not really begin until the oil shocks of 1973 and 1979, which prompted construction of many office towers.
 High-rise construction was virtually non-existent between the mid-1980s and the early 2000s due to low oil prices, upon which Edmonton's economy is largely dependent on.
 The rapid oil price increases of 2003-2008 had created a new boom in Alberta and prompted new construction again.
 By the late 2000s, the city was experiencing a building boom, with 780000 sqft of office space under construction in 2008 and vacancy rates then falling.
 Due to the time lag between the beginning of the boom and when buildings are completed, the next wave of new high-rise buildings really began construction in 2006 or 2007 and many were not completed until after the 2008 financial crisis had caused a drop in oil prices.